ga-wdi-lessons/build-tools/readme.md

 ![Gulp](gulp.jpg)

-Gulp is an popular open-source automation tool built on Node.js that runs tasks to manipulate files on your system.
+Gulp is an popular open-source automation tool built on Node.js that runs tasks to manipulate files in your application.

 It is commonly used for bundling, minificiation, ES6 support, etc..